NULLCommand-Restructuring/NULLAIServerAPI/README.md

 # NULL AI Server API

 This project is a simple Flask server to handle API requests (primarily created to serve my [ChatFXT](https://github.com/NULLCommand1/ChatFXT) project).
-It includes 3 main API endpoints to handle user requests: the first is to provide a brief response, the second is to provide a more detailed response using generative text models like GPT, Google PaLM, etc., and the last is to provide image responses from Bing Image Creator.
+It includes 3 main API endpoints to handle user requests: the first is to provide a brief response, the second is to provide a more detailed response using generative text models like GPT, Gemini 1.5 Pro, etc., and the last is to provide image responses from Bing Image Creator.
 It is based on the core support library [gpt4free](https://github.com/xtekky/).

 ## Project Structure